WalkerMx/AutoCrispy/README.md

 Waifu2x CPP|1-8|✔️|✔️|❌|❌|Quick|Low|[Link](https://github.com/DeadSix27/waifu2x-converter-cpp/releases)
 Anime4K CPP|1-8|❌|✔️|❌|✔️|Quick|Low|[Link](https://github.com/TianZerL/Anime4KCPP)

+## Texconv

+AutoCrispy also supports <a href="https://github.com/Microsoft/DirectXTex/wiki/Texconv" target="_blank">Microsoft's Texconv Utility</a> for processing DDS textures.
+Most DDS formats are supported, as well as many image formats.
+When chaining, ensure that the backends you have selected support the format you have chosen (PNG is widely supported).

+To use texconv, place it in the folder with AutoCrispy, or in it's own folder in AutoCrispy's folder.
+To set up for DDS files, set the first item in your chain to Texconv, set to "DDS Input".
+Then, set the last item to Texconv, set to "DDS Output".

 ## ESRGAN

 It is also possible to use ESRGAN.
 For convenience, a prebuilt, portable installation can be found here:<br />